Understanding X-Radiation Intensity Changes in Radiology

 Where:

-• (I_1) = initial intensity (225 microgray at 25 cm)
+• (I_1) represents the initial intensity (225 microgray at 25 cm)

-• (I_2) = new intensity (which we want to find)
+• (I_2) is our new intensity (which we want to find)

-• (d_1) = initial distance (25 cm)
+• (d_1) is the initial distance (25 cm)

-• (d_2) = new distance (75 cm)
+• (d_2) is our new distance (75 cm)

-First, we calculate the ratio of the distances:
+1. Calculate the squares of the distances:

 [